abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/1-Angular.md

 > Angular has a mechanism called **data binding** that allows you to keep a component’s properties in sync with the view.
 >
 > Angular supports 2 types of data binding: **one-way (Unidirectional) data binding** and **two-way data binding**.
+>
+> There's actually a third way called **"Mediator Design Pattern"** which is used for communication between sibling components through a shared service (usually for components that are not directly related in the component tree -- parent-child relationship).
+This pattern helps manage complex interactions by centralizing communication in a mediator service, promoting loose coupling between components.

 ![data binding](./img/databinding2.PNG)
 ![data binding](./img/databinding.PNG)